FionnOC/urbanComputingApp/README.md

    npm install
    ```

-3. Potentially create a Firebase project and insert your own firebaseConfig in App.js
+3. Potentially create a Firebase project and insert your own firebaseConfig in App.js if my details do not work

 4. Run the project using: